October 2, 2012

-Sundt Construction, Inc. is pleased to announce that Bob Burke has joined us as a senior project manager at our Tempe office.
-With more than two decades of industry experience, Bob will assist in efforts for major power projects throughout the Southwest.
-(Learn more here).
+Sundt Construction, Inc. is pleased to announce that Clark Garrett has joined us a quality manager in the Tempe office.
+He will maintain standards for federal construction occurring at French Creek, a North Carolina Marine Corps satellite campus of Camp Lejeune where Sundt has multiple projects.
 Since Sundt believes that our people are the core of what we do, we wanted to get to know our latest addition.
-We recently spent a little time talking with Bob, and this is what we learned.
+We recently spent a little time talking with Clark, and this is what we learned.

 What’s your goal for your new position?

 To achieve a successful completion of my present project with full documentation.
 Can’t wait!

 September 28, 2012

 Rosie’s House offers free music education to low-income children in inner-city Phoenix.
 The organization’s programs are supported by grants such as the one recently provided by the Sundt Foundation.

 Of the many nonprofit organizations funded each year by the Sundt Foundation, many work to improve the lives of children.
 One that does particularly interesting and compelling work is Rosie’s House, a free afterschool music academy for disadvantaged children in inner-city Phoenix, Ariz.
 The nonprofit’s philosophy is that music education can be a catalyst for changing children’s lives because it builds a person’s heart, mind, character, home, community and future.

 Sundt recently gave Rosie’s House a $1,500 grant, which will fund a piano group class for six new students from low-income families.
 Sundt Foundation board member Lisa White had the opportunity to drop the check off personally and was impressed with what she saw.

 “I am so glad we were able to provide them the funds to accomplish their goals.
 The grant money will make a huge impact on the lives of six children.”